2025 WaSHINGTOn State Legislative Session

 Representative Chipalo Street, Vice Chair, Finance Committee -

-Send a Message about a Bill
+Send a Message About a Bill

-After searching for a bill, click the "Comment on a Bill" button on the Bill Summary Page to send a message to your elected official and share your opinion.
+After searching for a bill, click the dark green "Comment on a Bill" button on the Bill Summary Page to send a message to your elected official and share your opinion.
 You can request a response to your message if you wish. -

 Many bills introduced in the Legislature will receive a public hearing, where citizens are given a chance to present their opinions on proposed legislation.
-There are three ways to participate in a public committee hearing:

-1. Testify in a Committee Hearing
+Testify in a Committee Hearing

 During the Legislative Session, you can register to testify in a committee hearing in-person or remotely through Zoom.If you frequently testify on bills, you may find it useful to create a Legislative Account.
 An account allows you to autofill sign-in information and view and edit your sign-in history.

-2. Submit Written Testimony to a Committee
+Submit Written Testimony to a Committee

 Reasonable Accommodations